Table of Contents

 The Ultimate List of Chili Peppers by Scoville Rating

 Below is a comprehensive list of popular chili peppers categorized by their Scoville heat units (SHU).
-This list will help you navigate the spicy world with confidence and curiosity.
+This list is based on data from the USDA Agricultural Research Service and food science journals.

 This table gives you a quick reference point for where each pepper stands.
 However, keep in mind that individual peppers can vary in heat depending on growing conditions, ripeness, and preparation methods.
 Some people may find a habanero milder than others, while others might find the same pepper unbearable.